General Racing Rules

 Black Flag –Disqualification, go to the pits.

 Rolled-up BLACK is a 1-time warning for an observed offence.
-YOU BETTER STOP THE OFFENCE OR BE “BLACK FLAGGED”.
+STOP THE OFFENCE OR BE “BLACK FLAGGED”.

 Blue and Yellow flag– Move over